nwtsai/DataQuake/README.md

 # Design
 ‣ Sifts through heaps of information by gathering data automatically via an API call to the USGS database

-‣ Developed an algorithm that dynamically formats and styles the gathered data using javascript, regardless of the size of the data
+‣ Developed an algorithm that dynamically formats and styles the gathered data using javascript, regardless of the size of the data, using Handlebars.js

 ‣ Utilized jQuery calls to modify HTML structures and classes when the user clicks on buttons in order to create an integrated user interface